syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ### Collapsed Height
-The `CollapsedHeight` property allows you to specify the height of the `BottomSheet`, when it is in the `Collapsed` state.
+The [CollapsedHeight](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.BottomSheet.SfBottomSheet.html#Syncfusion_Maui_Toolkit_BottomSheet_SfBottomSheet_CollapsedHeight) property allows you to specify the height of the [BottomSheet](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.BottomSheet.SfBottomSheet.html), when it is in the `Collapsed` state.
 The default value is `100`.

 {% tabs %}
 {% highlight xaml %}